 Tickets for all movies and star shows are $7 for adults, $5 for children ages 3 to 12 and seniors 60 and over.
 Admission is free for Planetarium members.
 If you plan on seeing several films and star shows a year, Planetarium membership can save you money.

 Admission to the Planetarium Exhibit Hall and science store is free.
 Exhibits are changed on a periodic basis, but there is always something interesting.
-Exhibits In Perspective include Meteorites - Rocks from Space, Perceptual Relativity, large models of Earth and the Moon, the International Space Station, and a Foucault Pendulum demonstrating the Earth's rotation.
+Exhibits In Perspective include the Sierra Range, large models of Earth and the Moon, the International Space Station, and the Gravity Well black-hole simulator.
+Meteorites - Rocks from Space includes the Quinn Canyon meteorite, a half ton meteorite found in Nevada in 1908.
 The Planetarium's lower level includes the Art/Space Gallery of artwork with some type of astronomy theme, NASA featured projects, Amazing Space, and View Space (also called the Hubble Gallery), a program of news and research findings from the Space Telescope Science Institute in Baltimore, Maryland.

-Here are the feature films and star shows playing from January 11 through March 21, 2013.
+Here are the feature films and star shows playing through September 1, 2014.
 To confirm that movies and shows are on schedule, call the showtime hotline at (775) 784-4811.
 Discounts may be available for admission to the second show in a daily double feature.
 Call the Fleishmann Planetarium at (775) 784-4812 for details.

-Saturn: Jewel of the Heavens - It's one of the most beautiful and magnificent planets in the solar system.
-And now, using sophisticated spacecraft, scientists have been able to reach out to this ringed planet.
-Thanks to new scientific findings, this film presents Saturn and its moons, rings and exotic secrets in the latest 3-D technology, filling the entire planetarium dome (no 3-D glasses required).
-Showing with Saturn is Starlight Express, providing a short overview presentation of current space news that changes monthly.
-Admission includes both films.
+Saturn: Jewel of the Heavens - Celebrate the fact that Saturn will be visible and spectacular all summer.
+It's one of the most beautiful and magnificent planets in the solar system, and now, using sophisticated spacecraft, scientists have been able to reach out to the great ringed planet of Saturn, sailing by trillions of chunks of ice that make up its glorious rings.
+Learn about new scientific findings about Saturn's moons, rings and exotic secrets in the latest 3-D technology.

 Pink Floyd's Dark Side of the Moon is a full-dome music and light show by Starlight Productions®.
 The legendary rock masterpiece presented in a stunning, immersive HD animation of color and mind-blowing surround-sound.
 (Note: Contains mature lyrics and themes.)